shivannis/xandr-docs-public/xandr-docs/articles/monetize/moat-video-viewability-measurement.md

 After you launch your creative, get in touch with Moat representative to setup a new tile within the Moat reporting interface.
-Once you've completed this one time setup, your tile will capture and display Moat metrics for all of the Xandr creatives you setup with Moat's tracking enabled.
+Once you've completed this one time setup, your tile will capture and display Moat metrics for all of the Microsoft Advertising creatives you setup with Moat's tracking enabled.

 At any point of time in future, if you want to disable Moat metrics,